AlayaCare/goliac/docs/installation.md

  But you can configure a webhook to be notified of changes in your Github organization.

 To do so, you need to update the Github App configuration:
+- in General:
   - enable the active Webhook
   - set a webhook secret
   - set the webhook URL to be able to reach `http://GOLIAC_SERVER_HOST:GOLIAC_SERVER_PORT/webhook`
+- in Permissions & events
+  - Subscribe to events: `Push`

 And you need to configure the Goliac server with
 - the `GOLIAC_GITHUB_WEBHOOK_SECRET` environment variable.